deislabs/deislabs.io/content/posts/introducing-spiderlightning-and-slight.md

 tags: ["slight", "spiderlightning", "Wasm", "WASI"]
 ---

-At DeisLabs, we are researching and developing various WebAssembly tools and systems overtime.
-We have been working on a new project called SpiderLightning, which is a distributed application interface written in an Interface Definition Language (IDL) called [WIT](https://github.com/WebAssembly/component-model/blob/main/design/mvp/WIT.md).
+At DeisLabs, we are researching and developing various WebAssembly tools and infrastructure.
+We have been working on a new project called SpiderLightning, which is a set of distributed application interfaces intended to provide developers in the WebAssembly ecosystem a way to develop applications easily and quickly.
+These interfaces are written in an Interface Definition Language (IDL) called [WIT](https://github.com/WebAssembly/component-model/blob/main/design/mvp/WIT.md), part of the [WebAssembly Component Model](https://github.com/WebAssembly/component-model) work.
 SpiderLightning is paired with a CLI called slight, which we recently released "0.2.0" version.
 In this blog post, we will introduce SpiderLightning and slight.

-## Authoring portable distributed applications is hard
+## Problem: Porting distributed applications is hard

+Let's set the stage.
 Imagine you're a developer working at a consumer-facing company.
-You built a web app that runs on on-premises data centers and used open-source projects to build data stores and pipelines.
+You built a web app that runs on on-premise data centers and used open-source projects to build data stores and pipelines.
 At the beginning, there are only a few hundreds of customers, so the web app worked well.
 However, as the company grows, the number of customers increases rapidly.
 The web app becomes slow and unstable.
-This is a classic scaling issue.
-Now you're tasked to migrate from on-premises data centers to public cloud because they will horizontal scale the application for you.
+To get on top of business growth, now you're tasked to migrate the web app to the cloud.

-Migrating to the cloud means that you will need to re-write the code to use cloud vendor resources, such as datastores and pipelines.
+But there is a catch.
+Migrating to the cloud means that you will need to re-write the code to use cloud vendor resources, such as their cloud-managed and pipelines.
 Even worse, the company you are working on strategically decided to use two cloud vendors to reduce the risk of vendor lock-in.
 Now you need to re-write the code twice and manage two different deployments.
 This is a common scenario for many companies.
-The problem is that the code is not portable.
+The problem is that the code is not **portable** - the code is strongly coupled with the underlying infrastructure that it runs on.

-## What is SpiderLightning and slight?
+## Radically Increase Portability with SpiderLightning and Slight

-Making code more portable has always been a challenge.
+Let's figure out how to make this challenge much easier.
+Of course, making code more portable has always been a challenge.
 Think about POSIX.
 It is a system interface designed to maintain compatibility between operating systems.
 The key is to design a system interface that abstracts away specific capabilities into more generically applicable interfaces for those capabilities.

-SpiderLightning is a distributed application interface that is designed to make applications portable across hosting providers (cloud, on-premise, IoT, etc).
+With this in mind, SpiderLightning is a set of distributed application interfaces that are designed to make applications portable across hosting providers (cloud, on-premise, IoT, etc).
+These interfaces are at the application level.

-Its interface defines a set of common capabilities that are often needed to build distributed applications.
+Its interface set defines a list of common capabilities that are often needed to build distributed applications.
 These capabilities include key-value stores, message queue, pub/sub, runtime configuration etc.

 You can think of SpiderLightning as a set of LEGO pieces that can be used to build distributed applications.